 Goals and Benefits of a Sales Assessment

 A sales assessment is a detailed evaluation of all things that are relevant to the effectiveness of the sales organization.
-A detailed sales assessment will start with the hiring processes and follow the entire sales process (from lead to opportunity to closed won) all the way to servicing customers, account management and how canceled customers are handled.
-The two main areas you will want to consider are; people and process.
+A detailed sales assessment will start with the hiring processes and follow the entire sales process — from lead to opportunity or deal to closed won — all the way to servicing customers, account management and how canceled customers are handled.
+There are two primary areas you will want to consider: people and processes.

 The sales assessment measures both qualitative and quantitative data on people and processes.
 The easy part of the assessment is to look at the numbers in the CRM to measure closing rates and client lifetime value.
 The more difficult aspect of it is measuring the qualitative aspects of your sales team.
 This requires time shadowing sales reps in the field or listening to recorded calls or presentations online.
 Both qualitative and quantitative measurements are needed to have a thorough view of the entire sales process.